Family & Medical Leave Act (FMLA)

 All full-time and part-time employees with at least one year of service and 1,250 hours worked in the prior rolling 12-month period are eligible for Family and Medical Leave (FMLA), provided they meet all other eligibility requirements (i.e., reason for leave, etc.).
 No separate enrollment is required.

-If you need to take a FMLA leave, file your request on the My Lincoln Portal.
-Register as a new user, and enter Maritz as the company code.
+If you need to take a FMLA leave, file your request on the Voya Portal.
+If you are a first-time user, click on the Register Now button to create an account.

 Sections